Shawn-Nichol/BlueTeam/Challenges/Medium/Paranoid.md

 linpease

 # Question 5
-Looking at the result from the previous question you can see another command called evil.tar.gz that was entered.
-When filtering the log you can identify the PID that is associated with evil.
+Looking at the result from the previous question, you can see another command called evil.tar.gz that was entered.
+When filtering the log, you can identify the PID that is associated with evil.

 ```
 aureport -if audit.log --tty